 Getting the best maid insurance can be confusing, especially for first-timers.
 Not only are you dealing with a total stranger living in your home at first, the stakes are higher if young children or elderly parents are left in her care while you’re at work or overseas.
 On top of that, the wide range of maid insurance plans makes picking the right one a headache.

 There are basically 2 durations for maid insurance schemes in the market – 14 and 26 months.
 If you’re not sure what is best for you and your foreign domestic helper, opt to buy a 14-month insurance plan first.
 That said, buying a 26-month plan may be cheaper and you can even get further discounts.

-If cost is a major factor for you, here are some guidelines which you can follow.
-Most maid insurance plans are classified into 3 tiers (basic, mid and top tiers), based on price and coverage level.
+If cost is a major factor for you, you can find the best maid insurance promotions and deals in this article.
+Beyond promotions, here are some guidelines which you can follow.
+Most maid insurance plans are classified into 3 tiers (basic, mid, and top tiers), based on price and coverage level.
 In general, the higher the tier, the more coverage it provides.

 Basic Tier: Recommended if you are budget-conscious and are willing to forego the extra coverage provided by more expensive insurance plans.
 Most basic plans cost around $260 for a 26-month policy, which works out to be about $10/month.